 And it looks like they are adding more quite quickly.
 At the moment I could find a number for Geometry and Algebra.
 (I really liked the Algebra ones because we are moving onto that next).

-I emailed Twinkl to ask what the plans are for these Maths pages and I should have more detail within a day or two (I will update this post once I know if they are going to add more of these pages).
-I am hoping they are going to create more of these home learning sets for KS3 maths – with the explanation and then the exercises in 1 document.
+I emailed Twinkl to ask what the plans are for these Maths pages and they have informed me that are going to stay on the site and that they are creating more – with the explanation and then the exercises in 1 document.
 Fingers crossed they keep this format going even after the schools go back.